decaf-dev/obsidian-view-count/README.md

 | View count is tracked for all files              | View count is unavailable on mobile |
 | View count is stored in one individual JSON file |                                     |

-**Increment count once a day** - if enabled a view count will increment once a day. _Once a day_ meaning an opening of a file after 12 am your local time for any given date.
-If disabled, the view count will increment each time the file is opened.
+**Increment once a day** - if enabled a view count will increment once a day. _Once a day_ means opening a file after 12 am local time for any given date.
+If disabled, the view count will increment every time the file is opened.

-When increment a day is enabled and the property type is set to storage, a last view date property will be stored to your note.
+When increment once a day is enabled and the property type is set to storage, a `view-date` property will be added to your note.